-On 17 July 2020, the Company (as borrower) entered into a facility agreement (the "Facility Agreement I") with a financial institution pursuant to which a term loan facility in the aggregate amount of HK\$1,938.0 million (with incremental facilities of up to a further HK\$1,170.0 million) with a term of 36 months has been granted to the Company.
-Pursuant to the Facility Agreement I, it shall constitute a mandatory prepayment event (among others) if Ms. Lee Wing Yee Loretta, Mr. Lai Kin Man and Mr. Lai Chun Tung and any trust established by any of them (collectively, "the Controlling Shareholders") collectively cease directly or indirectly to (i) have the power to (a) cast, or control the casting of, more than 35% of the maximum number of votes that might be cast at a general meeting of the Company; (b) appoint or nominate a larger number of seats on the board of directors of the Company than any other person or group; or (c) exercise the management control of the Company; (ii) hold beneficially at least 35% of the issued share capital of the Company; or (iii) be collectively the single largest shareholder of the Company.
-Please refer to the announcement of the Company dated 17 July 2020 for further details.
+On 5 August 2021, the Company (as borrower) entered into a facility agreement (the "Facility Agreement I") with a financial institution pursuant to which a term loan facility in the aggregate amount of HK\$150.0 million for a term of 36 months from the date of drawdown has been granted to the Company.
+As at 31 December 2023 and as at the date of this report, the proceeds of HK\$150.0 million have been utilized.
+Pursuant to the Facility Agreement I, it shall constitute a mandatory prepayment event (among others) if the Controlling Shareholders collectively (i) cease directly or indirectly to own more than 35% or above of the total shares of the Company; or (ii) cease to be the single largest shareholder of the Company or lose management control in the Company.
+Please refer to the announcement of the Company dated 5 August 2021 for further details.